 “This will be game of the year.”

 Well, no. It wasn’t.
-In 1998 that went to The Legend of Zelda: Ocarina of Time.
+In 1998 that went to this little known title called The Legend of Zelda: Ocarina of Time.

 Aero Gauge’s generic mishmash of average speedy racing wasn’t quite up to that level.
 But, hey, don’t let that hold you back, game!